pretext-project/pretext-project.github.io/CONTRIBUTE.md

 # - voicemail - no interaction with user over the phone
 # - chatbot - online ecommerce-style chatbots
 # - sms - text messages
-# - usb drop - dropping a USB device near a target's physical location and hoping they plug it in
+# - physical - in-person at a location

 methods:
   - email